Mathematical optimization: Optimal input arguments

-This represents the value (or values) of the argument x in the interval (−∞,−1] that minimizes (or minimises) the objective function x^{2} + 1 (the actual minimum value of that function is not what the problem asks for).
+This represents the value (or values) of the argument x in the interval (−∞,−1] that minimizes (or minimize) the objective function x^{2} + 1 (the actual minimum value of that function is not what the problem asks for).
 In this case, the answer is x = −1, since x = 0 is infeasible, that is, it does not belong to the feasible set.